Stratford-upon-Avon: Henley Street

 Henley Street, one of the town's oldest streets, underwent substantial architectural change between the sixteenth and nineteenth centuries.
 John Shakespeare's large half-timbered dwelling, purchased by him in 1556, was in 1564 the birthplace of his son William.
 According to a descriptive placard provided for tourists there:

 The property remained in the ownership of William Shakespeare's direct descendants until 1670, when his granddaughter, Elizabeth Barnard, died.
 As she had no children, Elizabeth left the estate to her relative Thomas Hart, Shakespeare's great-nephew.
 The main house became a tenanted inn called the Maidenhead (later the Swan and Maidenhead) following the death of John Shakespeare in 1601.
 Members of the Hart family continued living in the small adjoining cottage throughout the century.

-At the end of the 19th century, Edward Gibbs "renovated" the building to more closely represent the original Tudor farmhouse.
+At the end of the 19th century, Edward Gibbs renovated the building to more closely represent the original Tudor farmhouse.
 Adjacent to Shakespeare's Birthplace stands the Shakespeare Centre, completed in 1964 and not far from the Carnegie Library, opened in 1905.
 The large half-timbered building, which now comprises numbers 19, 20 and 21, was formerly the White Lion Inn.
 It is first mentioned in 1603. and was adjoined on the east by a smaller inn called the "Swan".

-In 1745 the latter was purchased by John Payton, who also acquired the "Lion" five years later and rebuilt the whole premises on a greatly enlarged scale.
+In 1745 the latter was purchased by John Payton, who acquired the "Lion" five years later and rebuilt the whole premises on a greatly enlarged scale.
 The work was completed by James Collins of Birmingham, builder, in 1753.
 Payton "brought the house into great vogue" though Byng in 1792 complained that "at the noted White Lion, I met with nothing but incivility" (cited from Torrington Diaries (ed.
 Andrews), iii, 152).

 Payton was succeeded as innkeeper by his son John, and its reputation as one of the best inns on the Holyhead Road must have contributed not a little to the prosperity of the town.
 David Garrick stayed at the "White Lion Inn" during the Shakespeare Jubilee of 1769. and George IV, as Prince Regent, visited it when he came to Stratford in 1806.
 Its great days came to an end after John Payton the younger sold it to Thomas Arkell in 1823.
 The building is now home to the Enchanted Manor Museum at the Creaky Cauldron and Magic Alley; the Box Brownie Café; Doug Brown's Really Good Gift Company; and the Not Just Shakespeare Tourist Information Centre.
 Henley Street is now a major tourist and shopping precinct with many al fresco cafés and street entertainers.

+Scholars Lane

+Scholars Lane, opposite King Edward VI School, was included in the 1196 grid plan.
+Its original name, first recorded in about 1330, was Tinkers Lane, denoting the street where tinkers would gather on market days to mend pots and pans.
+It is now mainly residential.